Opticos/gwsl/index.md

 ### What on Earth does this do?
 What is it for?
 How can it help me?

+GWSL automates the process of running X on top of WSL and over SSH:
-GWSL lets you easily run graphical Linux apps on Windows 10 . . . *AND* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, and even manage/configure WSL distros!
-All at the click of a button!
-No memorization of commands necessary! *Easy!!!*
+*  It lets you easily run graphical Linux apps on Windows 10.
+*  It lets you run graphical applications located on remote Linux machines.
+*  It lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, and even manage/configure WSL distros.
+*  All this at the click of a button!
+No memorization of commands necessary. *Easy!*

 Bascially, it does alot of stuff so *you* don't have to!
 Maybe you'd better watch the video ↓